-Dynamic tuning is needlessly time consuming if span balance is not close
+Dynamic tuning is needlessly time consuming if Span/Static Balance is not close.

 The rotor system must be physically balanced within reasonable limits before the blades can be reasonably dynamically balanced i.e Rotor Track & Balanced (RTB).
 Most rotor systems do not have enough dynamic weight authority to allow adequate adjustment when blade repairs or blade exchanges are made.
 The only solution currently available and accepted industry wide is to try and find “matched” sets of blades.
 Countless man-hours and aircraft down time are consumed in attempting to find these “matched” sets of blades.